akingabramson/AjaxDemo/README.md

    and `unfriend`.
 0. If we are friends, set a second class on your div:
    `friended`.
 Otherwise, set `unfriended` as the class.
-0. Write a CSS rule so that `.friend_buttons.friended friend` is `display: none`.
-Do likewise for `.friend_buttons.unfriended unfriend`.
+0. Write a CSS rule so that `.friend_buttons.friended .friend` is `display: none`.
+Do likewise for `.friend_buttons.unfriended .unfriend`.
 0. Lastly, when either button is pressed, swap the class of of the div (see `$.toggleClass`).